evanwill/_drafts/_notes/ubuntu-kernel.md

 ## Check Current Kernel Version

 The command `uname -r` will list your current kernel version.
+If you want to see a list of all kernels currently installed, try `dpkg --list | grep linux-image` (yes, you probably have more than one!).

 ## Boot with an Older Kernel